RhetTbull/apple-plj-parser/README.md

 In [3]:
 ```

+I would have expected these to have a UTI of `com.apple.property-list-journal` or something like that but they have no public UTI registered with the OS.

 After spending a few hours reverse engineering the files, I've determined the format consists of a proprietary header, followed by a protobuf header, then a binary plist (bplist) payload.

 - Magic Byte: 0x40